Ottoman submarine Abdül Hamid: Technical details

 Abdül Hamid was powered by a coal-fired 250 hp Lamm steam engine turning a single screw.
-It carried two 356mm torpedo tubes and two 35mm machine guns.
+It carried two 356mm torpedo tubes and two 25mm Nordenfelt guns.

 One of the torpedoes used by Ottoman submarines Abdül Hamid and Abdül Mecid.

 It could carry a total of 8 tons of coal as fuel and could dive to a depth of 160 feet.
 It was 30.5m long and 6m wide, and weighed 100 tons.
 It had a normal crew of 7.
 It had a maximum surface speed of 6 knots, and a maximum speed of 4 knots while submerged.

 In preparation for the dive, the crew had to close the boiler and pull down the funnel.
 Air tanks that were pressurized while sailing on the surface were used to propel the boats a short distance under water, allowing them to remain submerged for only a few minutes.
 They had multiple torpedo tubes, at first, all on the deck.

-The boats turned out to not be battle-worthy, as their speed and (submerged) range were limited at best, and they were poorly balanced which was made even worse when firing off a torpedo.
+The boats turned out to not be battle-worthy, as their speed and (submerged) range were limited at best, and they were poorly balanced, which was made even worse when firing off a torpedo.

 The Abdül Hamid and Abdül Mecid were reported to be unserviceable by 1909.
-In 1914 the submarines were briefly considered for use in harbour defence by the German Military Mission but it was found that their hulls were too badly corroded.
+In 1914 the submarines were briefly considered for use in harbour defence by the German Military Mission, but it was found that their hulls were too badly corroded.